bitprj/devrel/AStarPathfinding/blog.md

-**Introduction to AI with A* Pathfinding**
+# Introduction to AI with A* Pathfinding

 In real life and in games we often want to find the shortest path between point A and point B. Suppose you are developing a game and you have enemies that will charge the player.
 You don’t want those enemies to move around aimlessly until they happen to encounter the player, you want them to lock onto the player and get to them ASAP.
-Similarly if you are using Google Maps you want to get to your destination as fast as you can rather than requesting a scenic route.
+Similarly, if you are using Google Maps you want to get to your destination as fast as you can rather than requesting a scenic route.
 Thankfully, computer scientists have invented algorithmic was of solving this problem and one of those solutions is A*.

 A* (pronounced A-star) is an extension of another well known algorithm, Dijkstra’s algorithm for shortest path.
 The main difference between these two algorithms and what pushes A* into artificial intelligence is that A* can make decisions based on the information it has on its environment.
-Specifically, A* knows where its target is located.
-As opposed to Dijkstra’s which attempts to find the shortest distance to every location.
+Specifically, A* knows where its target is located, as opposed to Dijkstra’s which attempts to find the shortest distance to every location.

 Pathfinding algorithms have to know which node in the graph they want to explore next.
-The way A* figures this out is by minimizing the function,
+The way A* figures this out is by minimizing the function

 _f(n) = g(n) + h(n)_

 where _n_ is the next node on the path, _g(n)_ is the distance you have traveled to get to _n_ from the start, and _h(n)_ is how far you estimate _n_ is from your target.
 This _h(n)_ is also called the heuristic function.
 For those unfamiliar, a heuristic is like an educated guess that does not outright obtain the goal but can help you get there.
 For A*, this heuristic is typically the shortest possible distance between the location you are at and your goal.

 Now, this heuristic function will change depending on the environment you place the algorithm in.
-Let’s say you want to find the shortest distance by car between Los Angeles and New York. one way to estimate how far they are is to use the straight line distance between them because a straight line between any two points is always the shortest distance.
+Let’s say you want to find the shortest distance by car between Los Angeles and New York.
+One way to estimate how far apart they are is to use the straight line distance between them because a straight line between any two points is always the shortest distance.
 This would be 2,451 miles and that would be our guess for _h(n)_ at the start.
-The real distance by road would be 2,798 miles.
+However, the real distance by road would be 2,798 miles.
 This is longer than _h(n)_ because our heuristic is unaware of any obstacles between the two points and how and where the roads bend.
-(Yes,technically, the shortest straight line distance would be to bore through the ground to get to NYC because the Earth curves, but because this is impossible for a car then we’ll have to settle for 2,451 miles).
+(Yes, technically, the shortest straight line distance would be to bore through the ground to get to NYC because the Earth curves, but because this is impossible for a car we’ll have to settle for 2,451 miles).

 Having the heuristic take the straight line distance between two points is an example of an admissible heuristic.
 The heuristic function is said to be admissible if it never overestimates the cost of reaching the goal.
 This function needs to be admissible to guarantee an optimal solution.
-If we overestimate the cost to the goal then we might take a route that is longer than optimal if the optimal route is shorter than the heuristic because we are basing our assumption that a cost lower than the heuristic is infeasible.
+If we overestimate the cost of the goal then we might take a route that is longer than optimal if the optimal route is shorter than the heuristic, because we are assumming that a cost lower than the heuristic is infeasible.

 We will be building our environment on a grid, so the calculations for _h(n)_ will be a little different as our environment has changed and straight line distances are no longer possible.
 The shortest possible distance between some nodes A and B in a grid is the difference between the number of rows they are apart plus the number of columns they are apart.
 This is assuming you are only allowed to travel to the node directly above, below, left, or right of you.
 Below you can see the calculations we have for _h(n)_.
 (Note that these calculations will be different if you allow for diagonal movement, as a diagonal move between adjacent squares would have a distance of square root of 2).